 Can I still buy tickets on the door at the Box Office?

-To minimise contact between our Box Office staff and customers, where possible we will be making tickets available on DICE until 9pm on the day of the show which means you can book online through the DICE app or website.
+To minimise contact between our Box Office staff and customers, where possible tickets will be available on DICE until 1 hour after doors on the day of the show which means you can book online through the DICE app or website.
 This is the safest way to buy last minute tickets for our shows, and will help us make sure your entry to the venue is smooth.

 If you would like to buy tickets with cash, you can do this at our Box Office.
-The Box Office opens at 7pm on show days and you are only able to buy tickets for the show taking place that night.
+The Box Office usually opens at 7pm on show days (but this may differ on certain shows, feel free to call us to double check) and you are only able to buy tickets for the show taking place that night.
 Please be aware that you will be asked to give our Box Office staff your contact details before you can purchase tickets.

 Due to our capacity being reduced, we are expecting door ticket availability to be very low, so to avoid disappointment we would encourage you to buy tickets in advance on DICE.